University of Texas at El Paso Academic Catalog

 Nursing Professional Courses (All courses listed require a grade of C or better)

-If selected, students will be approved to take the nursing professional courses.
+If requirements are met, students will be approved to take the nursing professional courses.

--A minimum overall GPA of 3.00 is required to apply to Phase 3.
+-A minimum overall GPA of 3.00 is required.

 -A complete Titer Lab Report

--The College of Nursing will require a cleared criminal background check by the Texas Board of Nursing to be eligible to rank for Phase 3.
+-A cleared criminal background check by the Texas Board of Nursing to be eligible to register for the nursing professional courses.

 -Nursing professional courses